Julia-Wagner/PyChef/README.md

 ### **Create Recipe**
 Users can create recipes.
 In order to create a recipe they have to be logged in.
 For each recipe, a category has to be chosen.
 Then a recipe name and instructions for the recipe have to be entered.
 There has to be at least one ingredient, but it is possible to add as many ingredients as the user wants to.

+The user can enter **exit** instead of the recipe details and ingredients to get back to the welcome screen instead of creating a recipe.

 ![Create Recipe](docs/screenshots/create_recipe.gif)

 ### **View Recipe**